Fruit Haven 10Page last updated: 4 August 2020

 Electric is not installed but the road has a powerline.
 We will connect the community area to the powerline.
 Individual homestead lot owners can hook up to the powerline if they want (installation cost is their own responsibility) or use off-grid options.
 Internet can be installed at this location all throughout the property; we will install it at the community area.
 There is a large stream (2-3 meters wide) coming down the northern property boundary.
 We will install a community water system that will allow all owners to hook up and receive gravity-powered pressurized water from the stream up in the mountain.

 When we do a group buy, the price of each share includes a contribution to the property development fund.
 This allows for basic maintenance of the property, construction and maintenance of the community area, and other important elements (driveway, electric, internet, water system, etc.)

 This fund should be sufficient for the 5 years after the initial closing.
-After this fund is exhausted, FH10 owners should expect to pay about $300/year per 5% share to cover maintenance of the driveways, community area, property boundary, etc. However, this amount may be reduced via renting rooms in the community house.
+After this fund is exhausted, FH10 owners should expect to pay about $500/year per 5% share to cover maintenance of the driveways, community area, property boundary, etc. However, this amount will likely be reduced via renting rooms in the community house.

 Click here to see the property development budget for FH10 (PDF).

 Click here to see the yearly maintenance budget for 2024+